qoco-org/qoco/docs/_build/html/_sources/index.rst.txt

 Standard Form
 --------------

-QOCO (pronounced co-co) is an software package to solve second-order cone programs with quadratic objectives of the following form
+QOCO (pronounced co-co) is a software package to solve second-order cone programs with quadratic objectives of the following form

 .. math::
   \begin{split}